adrianomg/PAMPAR/README.md

 In our research we found out that there is no benchmark focused on comparing parallel programing interfaces.

 This is a initial work and we still updating these applications.
 Currently, the suite consists of 13 parallel benchmarks (micro, kernels, and pseudo-applications), each parallelized using PThreads, OpenMP, MPI-1, and MPI-2 (dynamic processes creation).
+We also offer a clean serial version to be used as base result and to ease implementations using new programming models.

 The micro benchmarks are:
   - Pi Caluculation       (PI);